 When you scrape yourself or break skin anywhere on your body, platelets begin to stick together to form a clot.
-This clot prevents blood or other fluids from flowing out of your wound.
+This clot prevents blood or other fluids from flowing out of the wound.
 Once the platelet clot dries out, it’ll harden to form a scab.

+Scabs are meant to protect the wound from germs and other harmful bacteria while the wound is healing.
 Sometimes scabs can take more than a few weeks to completely heal.
 In some cases, they may leave behind a scar.

 - allergic reactions